babsonnexus/stream-link-manager-for-channels/README.md

 ---
 # Usage
-With the program running, there are a number of activites you should do before getting underway.
+With the program running, there are a number of activities you should do before getting underway.
 Also, as a personal preference, if you click on the palette button...

 ![image](https://github.com/user-attachments/assets/3e6b1823-47cd-4fea-a03f-67523f5c5a11)